jd-boyd/cwac-sacklist/README.markdown

 Release Notes
 -------------
+- v1.0.2: updated Gradle files for Android Studio 1.0 and new publishing system
 - v1.0.1: updated Gradle files and manifest for compatibility, added `cwac-` prefix to JAR
 - v1.0.0: migrated to Gradle and published AAR
 - v0.4.0: added `hasView()`